-County Conservation Areas The Conservation Board currently has 14 areas under its management agreements including three parks, Cold Springs, Hitchcock Recreational Area, and Pellett Memorial Woods.
+The Conservation Board currently has 14 areas under its management including, Cold Springs, Hitchcock Recreational Area, and Pellett Memorial Woods.
 These areas provide county residents with a diversity of outdoor activities including; camping, picnicking, swimming, fossil digging, fishing, hunting, and nature study.

 Immature Great-Horned Owls, Cass County, IA

-Natural Resources

 Residents of Cass County are fortunate to have an abundance of natural resources available for their use and enjoyment.
 More than 200 different kinds of plants and many species of animals inhabit the roadsides, fields and forests of the county.
-People can enjoy the abundant wildlife and beautiful wildflowers that can

-be found during a walk through one of the county conservation areas.
-Blood root, Pellett
+People can enjoy the abundant wildlife and beautiful wildflowers that can be found during a walk through one of the county conservation areas.

-Memorial Woods
+Blood root, Pellett Memorial Woods

-Cass County Visitors Atlantic has become a "traditional" wintering site for Trumpeter Swans.
+Atlantic has become a "traditional" wintering site for Trumpeter Swans.

+History

-History In 1932, Iowa's native Trumpeter Swans were close to extinction.
+In 1932, Iowa's native Trumpeter Swans were close to extinction.
 Only sixty-nine swans remained south of Canada, due to loss of wetlands and unregulated hunting.
 Iowa's last Trumpeter Swan nesting occurred in 1883 in northern Iowa.

-Two young (cygnets), with an adult (F75) at Atlantic Reintroducing Trumpeter Swans
+Two young (cygnets), with an adult (F75) at Atlantic

-Headed by the Department of Natural Resources, Iowa's Trumpeter Swan restoration effort began in 1995.
-Trumpeter Swans have been obtained from 25 different states to increase genetic diversity.
-Swans are marked with neck collars and leg bands before they are released.
-A major milestone was reached in 1998 as Iowa experienced the first modern day nesting Trumpeter Swan.

-Environmental Education

-Environmental education is necessary in order to inform the public of the need for conservation and to instill a sense of caring for the land and its inhabitants.

-The county Naturalist provides a wide range of educational opportunities including:
+Headed by the Department of

+Natural Resources, Iowa's Trumpeter

+Swan restoration effort began in

+1995.
+Trumpeter Swans have been

+obtained from 25 different states to

+increase genetic diversity.
+Swans

+were marked with neck collars and

+leg bands before they are released.
+A

+major milestone was reached in 1998

+as Iowa experienced the first modern

+day nesting Trumpeter Swan.
+Visit

-- Hands-on activities in the classroom
+them in the winter in the Schildberg

-- Educational hikes

-- Seminars and workshops

-- Family-oriented programs

-- Seasonal nature camps

-- Programs for clubs and organizations

-To Request an environmental education program please call Lora at:
+Recreation Area near Atlantic.